adhiluphanna/deliciousrecipeh/content/post/812-easiest-way-to-make-super-quick-homemade-curried-lamb-cutlets.md

 - "Half juice of lemon"
 recipeinstructions:
 - "Trim the lamb cutlets to size!
 Or ask your butcher."
-- "Next throw the add the ginger, garlic &amp; coriander into a blender."
+- "Next throw the add the ginger, garlic & coriander into a blender."
 - "Add the lemon juice, salt and spices to the mix then...."
 - "Blitz..."
 - "Lay the cutlets on tin foil and brush on the marinade!
 Leave to rest for as long as possible."